rambasnet/Docker-Podman/README.md

 # Podman

-Dockerfile Templates for various courses to use with Podman Container
+- Docker templates for various courses to use with Podman Container
+- If using Docker, search and replace podman with docker command

 ## Install following tools